e2forlife/lua-applet/scripts/utilities/README.md

 |  --obj   | generate binary object modules for each source input |
 |   ...    | the input Lua file to compile to binary              |

+### Version 2.1+ note

+**Version 2.1.0** (and up) of lcompile modifies the default file generation algorithm for faster response.
+This can be modified using the `--fast` option flag on the command line to accelerate the output by not generating newlines in the output data blocks.
+This can greatly accelerate the file processing time required to generate the chunk files, however, the files will not be very readable.
+When compatibility is required with previious version of lcompile, the `--legacy` option can be used to enable compatibility mode.

+New options and features

++ New fast generation of compiled source files
++ `--fast` flag added to accelerate further by dropping line splits and processing files as one block
++ `--legacy` flag add to enable *compatibility mode* with v1.0 lcompile
++ `--obj` flag new allows the assignment of a target path for the storage of compiled output
++ compiler detects pre-compiled source (extensions that are not `lua`) and inserts rather than load and compile.

 ### Description

    Lcompile will load the input specified Lua files and compile them to a